endurantgames/cosmiclegends/src/classes/hellspawn.md

 Magicks of Hell

-:   [Mage]{.crossover}
+:   [Mage]{.crossover .new}
-    You have a variant of the Monstrosity Class's Prime Ability __Price of Magic__: *Hellish Bargain.*
+    You have a variant of the Mage Class's Prime Ability __Price of Magic__: *Hellish Bargain.*

     In addition, choose one Power Word from the